-Management's Discussion and Analysis For the three months ended March 31, 2021
+Management's Discussion and Analysis For the three months ended March 31, 2022

-Cash provided by financing activities for the three months ended March 31, 2021 was \$nil ((three months ended March 31, 2020 - \$500,000).
-On November 17, 2020, the Company closed a non-brokered private placement of 22,656,698 Common Shares for gross proceeds of \$6,797,010 (the "2020 Private Placement").
-The cash inflow from the 2020 Private Placement netted with repayment of the principal and interest of the Promissory Notes totaled \$3,660,520.
-The following table provides a comparison of disclosure previously made by the Company regarding its intended use of proceeds described in the Company's TSXV Form 2B - Listing Application ("Listing Application") dated November 18, 2020 against the Company's actual use of such proceeds up to December 31, 2020.
+The following table provides a comparison of disclosure previously made by the Company regarding its intended use of proceeds raised in the 2021 Private Placement as described in the above-mentioned news releases, and use of proceeds raised in the 2020 Private Placement as described in the Company's TSXV Form 2B - Listing Application ("Listing Application") dated November 18, 2020 against the Company's actual use of such proceeds up to March 31, 2022.
 All amounts listed below exclude non-cash expenses.
 The amounts presented in the table below are approximate.